 –2022 Global Culture Report, Connection, O.C.
 Tanner

-To remain highly effective, employee recognition should be a constant, integrated element of the organisation’s culture.5 Employee appreciation also works best when it is personalised to fit each employee.
+To remain highly effective, employee recognition should be a constant, integrated element of the organization’s culture.5 Employee appreciation also works best when it is personalized to fit each employee.
 Most importantly, it should always connect employees to purpose, accomplishment, and one another.

 4. Provide ongoing training opportunities

 Organizations demonstrate that they are committed to employees’ long-term career paths when they offer opportunities for professional development.
 This can include company training programs, tuition support for college courses/degrees, trade shows, software certification, and even mentoring.

 Harvard Business Review notes a strategy of designing development into everyday experiences.6 For example, one organization promoted weekly peer-mentoring sessions between people in adjacent functions that regularly worked together.
 These cross-functional sessions proved to help employees become more engaged in learning new skills and open new career paths.
 As further support, our 2022 Global Culture Report shows that when leaders introduce employees to mentors, the odds of satisfying connection needs improve 132%.